craigbuckler/dockerwebdev/content/index.md

 > A concise and easy-to-follow book & video course.

-Some `// example code` in JavaScript:
+Some `// example code` in JavaScript with lines 3-7 highlighted:

 ```js/2-6
 const